Wright Brothers Collection

 The online collection inventory is divided into seven sections for ease of use.
 Part I, Technical Library, contains an extensive list of the books and published materials in the collection which came from the Wright family's own technical and personal library.
 Part II, Manuscripts, includes personal and family papers, financial records, diaries, genealogical files, letters, and other documents.
 Part III, Photographs, is an item level listing of the thousands of photographs contained in this collection.
 More than 2200 of these images are available for searchable viewing in CORE Scholar, our Campus Online Repository.
 Part IV, Albums, includes a variety of photograph albums which document the Wright family as well as the development of the airplane.
 Part V, Phonograph Records and Film, contains several recordings and films.
 Part VI, Awards and Certificates, documents the variety of these items presented to the Wright Brothers.
 Part VII, Medals, describes each of the medals in the collection, some of which are available for viewing in the Archives reading room.

 In addition to the main Wright Brothers Collection, Special Collections and Archives has numerous other collections which also relate to the Wright Brothers and their lives and work.
 Also included on the site are an information packet of primary and secondary sources, a variety of lesson plans, information about their patents, and both a bibliography of additional sources and links to additional locations of materials to assist in your research.
 Papers from the 2001 symposium, Following in the Footsteps of the Wright Brothers: Their Sites and Stories, are available online in CORE Scholar.
-Finally, you can also discover the history of our 1903 Wright Flyer replica which hands over the atrium in the Dunbar Library.
+Finally, you can also discover the history of our 1903 Wright Flyer replica which hangs over the atrium in the Dunbar Library.
 If you have the chance to visit us, you can also see two original Wright Brothers' propellers, which are located in our reading room.

 Please explore and enjoy all of the resources available here to learn more about the Wright Brothers, the invention of the airplane, and the Wright family.